 If this is your year to buy a new boat, attending a boat show can be an efficient way to shop and get a great deal.
 In this boat show guide, we'll explain how to tackle boat shopping at a boat show.
 We'll explain more about our top boating shopping tips, seen below.

-Follow these basic tips when buying a boat at a boat show:
+Follow these essential tips when buying a boat at a boat show:

 - Set a budget before you go to the show.